 SEO professionals have crunched the numbers, and websites that use WordPress get way more hits, with one study finding that 46% of WordPress sites receive organic traffic, compared to only 1.4% of Wix sites.
 One of our clients at BragDeal recently shared his website-building journey with us saying that he started his side hustle business using Wix, but as his online CPA firm grew, SEO became all the more critical.
 Wix was no longer able to fully support his needs, so making the switch to WordPress was a no-brainer.

 “I believe WordPress has the functionalities to allow me to have more control over certain areas that can have a direct impact on SEO and rankings.”

 – Tony Piao, Owner of Borderless Wealth

 As one of the top web design agencies in Vancouver, we see this experience all the time.
-Clients come to us, after having initially set their websites up with a website builder, such as Wix or Squarespace, because they need to grow beyond the scope of their more simple websites.
-These sites and services definitely have their benefits, but one of the major downfalls is they don’t offer the advanced features required to expand your business or take advantage of online tools such as marketing and SEO.
+Many clients come to us after having initially set their websites up with a website builder, such as Wix or Squarespace, because they need to grow beyond the scope of their more simple websites.
+While these sites and builders definitely have their benefits, one of the major downfalls is they don’t offer the advanced features required to expand your business or enhance marketing and SEO.